Polavaram Project: Purpose

-National River-Linking Project, which works under the aegis of the Indian Ministry of Water Resources, was designed to overcome the deficit in water in the country.
+The National River-Linking Project, which works under the aegis of the Indian Ministry of Water Resources, was designed to overcome the deficit in water in the country.
 As a part of this plan, surplus water from the Himalayan rivers is to be transferred to the peninsular rivers of India.
-This exercise, with a combined network of 30 river-links and a total length of 14900 km at an estimated cost of US$120 billion (in 1999), would be the largest ever infrastructure project in the world.
-In this project's case, the Godavari river basin is considered as a surplus one, while the Krishna River basin is considered to be a deficit one.
-As of 2008, 644 tmcft of underutilised water from Godavari River flowed into the Bay of Bengal.
-But as of 2017 over 3000 tmcft are drained unutilised into Bay of Bengal.
-Based on the estimated water requirements in 2025, the Study recommended that sizeable surplus water was to be transferred from the Godavari River basin to the Krishna River basin.
+This exercise, with a combined network of 30 river-links and a total length of 14900 km at an estimated cost of US$120 billion (in 1999), would be the largest infrastructure project in the world.
+In this project's case, the Godavari River basin is considered as a surplus one, while the Krishna River basin is considered to be a deficit one.
+As of 2008, 644 tmcft of underused water from Godavari River flowed into the Bay of Bengal.
+But as of 2017, over 3000 tmcft are drained unused into the Bay of Bengal.
+Based on the estimated water requirements in 2025, the Study recommended that sizable surplus water was to be transferred from the Godavari River basin to the Krishna River basin.

-The capacity of right and left canals are 17,500 cusecs each.
+The live storage available above 140 ft msl moderates substantially the flood wave of probable maximum flood (PMF) to reduce the effect of PMF downstream of Polavaram dam.
+The capacity of the right and left canals are 17,500 cusecs each.
 During the monsoon months (July to October), nearly 360 tmcft of Godavari flood flows at the rate of 3 tmcft per day can be diverted into the canals.
 At least another 190 tmcft water from the water stored in the Polavaram reservoir along with lean season inflows, excluding the downstream Godavari Delta water requirements, can be diverted into these canals.
-Thus the total annual water utilization capacity of the Polavaram project is 550 tmcft.
-The water storage available in Sileru river basin is used as usual for the full water requirements of the Godavari Delta.
+Thus the total annual water use capacity of the Polavaram project is 550 tmcft.
+The water storage available in Sileru river basin is used as usual for the full water requirements of the Godavari Delta when natural inflows in the river falls short of its requirements and minimum environmental flows.

-The hydropower plant (960 MW) will generate 2.29 billion kWh green or renewable electricity annually.
-Polavaram reservoir will also create the potential to install nearly 1,58,000 MW high head pumped-storage hydroelectric plants in the future.
+The hydropower plant (960 MW) will generate 2.29 billion kWh of renewable electricity annually.
+Polavaram Reservoir will also create the potential to install nearly 158,000 MW of pumped-storage hydroelectric plants in the future.